lesphp/psr4-converter/README.md

 ### Inspecting

 Using the mapping file it is possible to inspect the mapped changes.
 Use the inspect command like this `psr4-converter inspect /tmp/.psr4-converter.json`.
+Using the option `-o names-changes` is possible to get a json from changed names.

 Use the `psr4-converter inspect --help` command to get more details on the arguments and possibilities of the command.